Who is my advisor?

 1. Any school district within the state of Colorado.

-2. Out-of-state placements can be accommodated through the CEP office.
+2. Out-of-state placements can be accommodated through the Educator Prep office in the School of Education.
 Contact Juliana early if you want to student teach in another state.

-3. International placements can also be made thought Educators Abroad.
+3. International placements can also be made through Educators Abroad.
 There are additional placement, program, travel, room and board costs associated with these placements.

 Can I transfer education courses in from other programs at other universities?

 Typically we do not do substitutions of education courses from other universities’ programs except in rare instances and only for EDUC275 or EDUC340.
-To request a substitution, a Professional Education Course Substitution Request must be submitted to the CEP office along with a course description and syllabus for each course being reviewed as a possible substitution.
+To request a substitution, a Professional Education Course Substitution Request must be submitted to the Educator Prep office in the School of Education along with a course description and syllabus for each course being reviewed as a possible substitution.

 How many credits can I transfer into CSU?